slytomcat/http-mock/README.md

   - URL: `/stop?id=<handler id>`
 - response
   - Code 200: without body means that the handler was successfully stopped
-  - Code 420: means that provided handler id was not found
+  - Code 420: means that provided handler id was not found, the body contain the error description
-  - Code 500: means that the stopping of the handler have been failed
+  - Code 500: means that the stopping of the handler have been failed, the body contain the error description

 ## get list of handlers IDs